marcoparadina/PPAR_project_1/README.md

 `model.c` solves the least square problem using the DGELS LAPACK function.

+`pmodel.c` is garbage

+`pmodel2.c` is an attempt to focus parallelization on QR decomposition with ScaLAPACK

 ## Compiling ##

 Just run the `Makefile` with the command `make`